-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Cambodia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Cambodia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Cambodia.

 Cambodia’s official name is the Kingdom of Cambodia.
 It is located in Southeast Asia on the southern part of the Indochina Peninsula and borders the Gulf of Thailand.
-15.5 million people live in Cambodia and speak Khmer, although older Cambodians speak French.
-Its GDP is USD 16.78 billion and growing at an annual rate of 6.9%.
-Unemployment stands at 0.3%.
+Over 16.5 million people live in Cambodia and speak Khmer, although older Cambodians speak French.
+Its GDP is USD 27.09 billion and growing at an annual rate of 7.05%.
+Unemployment stands at 0.14%.
 The country’s largest exports are textiles, vehicles, footwear, natural rubber, and fish.

 When negotiating terms of an employment contract and offer letter with an employee in Cambodia, it may be useful to keep the following in mind: